canonical/kernel-docs/docs/reference/upload-rights.rst

 Below is the general profile for those having per package upload rights for the Ubuntu kernel.

-- are members of the ubuntu-kernel-uploaders_ Launchpad team
+- Members of the ubuntu-kernel-uploaders_ Launchpad team

-- generally have commit access to the `Ubuntu kernel git repositories`_
+- Generally have commit access to the `Ubuntu kernel git repositories`_

-- actively follow and participate in discussions and patch reviews on the `Ubuntu kernel-team mailing list`_
+- Actively follow and participate in discussions and patch reviews on the `Ubuntu kernel-team mailing list`_

-- are collectively responsible for the maintenance of packages in the Ubuntu kernel package set for all supported releases as well as the development release
+- Are collectively responsible for the maintenance of packages in the Ubuntu kernel package set for all supported releases as well as the development release

-- have a strong working knowledge of kernel packaging concepts and techniques, refined through experience
+- Have a strong working knowledge of kernel packaging concepts and techniques, refined through experience

-- have a strong working knowledge of Ubuntu project procedures, especially those related to the release process and support commitments, and an understanding of the reasons why they exist
+- Have a strong working knowledge of Ubuntu project procedures, especially those related to the release process and support commitments, and an understanding of the reasons why they exist

-- have a history of substantial direct contributions to the distribution and particularly the kernel related packages
+- Have a history of substantial direct contributions to the distribution and particularly the kernel related packages

-- feel a sense of personal responsibility for the quality of Ubuntu releases and for the satisfaction of Ubuntu users
+- Feel a sense of personal responsibility for the quality of Ubuntu releases and for the satisfaction of Ubuntu users

-- exercise great care in their work, with the understanding that their efforts have a direct impact on others, including:
+- Exercise great care in their work, with the understanding that their efforts have a direct impact on others, including:

   - every Ubuntu user